escanillans/recursive_elimination_by_sensitivity_testing/README.md

 3. Remove a percent of those feature(s) based on the computed importance.
 4. Repeat until the stopping criterion is met.

 To begin, run *MainProgram.R* [source("MainProgram.R")].
 To test how well the algorithm performed, we will compute a 10-fold cross validation (CV) using only the features returned by RFEST.
 Open python notebook *roc_curves.ipynb*.
-This notebook will perform 10-fold CV on two different algorithms:
+This notebook will perform 10-fold CV on three different algorithms:
 1. Linear SVM built using your whole dataset.
+2. RBF SVM built using your whole dataset.
 2. Non-linear SVM (default is an RBF kernel) built using the subset of features returned by RFEST.

 Parameters you can adjust: